0xPolygonID/issuer-node/README.md

 ### Turnkey Docker-only setup

-If you are setting up [locally](#setup-for-docker-only) with Docker, you will need to set up the following variables in their respective `.env` files:
+If you are setting up [locally](#setup-for-docker-only) with Docker, you will need to set up the following variables in their respective `.env` files.

 In `.env-api`:

 - `ISSUER_API_UI_AUTH_USER`
 - `ISSUER_API_UI_AUTH_PASSWORD`
 - `ISSUER_API_UI_ISSUER_DID`
+- `ISSUER_ETHEREUM_URL` - this is the Ethereum address of the issuer's DApp.
 - `ISSUER_API_UI_ISSUER_LOGO` - optional (placeholder used if left blank).
 A valid URL to a minimum 40x40 pixel PNG, JPEG or SVG of the issuer's logo.
-- `ISSUER_ETHEREUM_URL` - this is Ethereum address of the issuer's DApp.

 In `.env-issuer`: